ryan-wong1/72-Years-of-Shark-Incidents-in-California-DATA-ANALYSIS/README.md

 Data Cleaning and Exploration:

 - SharkIncidents Data Cleaning.sql = Code used during the data cleaning process.
-Note that this code is with Moons.csv and SharkIncidents joined together.
-Final cleaned code and further details can be viewed at the Kaggle link below.
+Note that this also includes the code used to join SharkIncidents.csv and Moons.csv together.
+The final cleaned dataset and further details can be viewed at the Kaggle link below.

 - SharkIncidents Data Exploration.sql = Code used during the data exploration process to address critical questions needed for analysis.
 My Tableau dashboard (linked below) can be viewed if wanting to learn more.